Updated: Dec 12, 2022

 Your employer forced you to resign or fired you

-You were unable to return to work after giving birth, despite the fact that you were ready to do so.
+You could not return to work after giving birth, even though you were ready to do so.

-You were unable to hold your work after taking a brief leave of absence due to pregnancy-related issues.
+You could not hold your work after taking a brief leave of absence due to pregnancy-related issues.